doyensec/inql/README.md

 ## InQL Documentation Generator

-Either in BURP or in Stand-Alone mode, InQL is able to generate meaningful documentation for available GraphQL entities.
+In either BURP or in Stand-Alone mode, InQL is able to generate meaningful documentation for available GraphQL entities.
 Results are available as HTML pages or query templates.

 The resulting HTML documentation page will contain details for all available `Queries`, `Mutations`, and `Subscriptions` as shown here: